Ullevi: Music

 Foo Fighters performed at the venue on 12 June 2015 on the Sonic Highways World Tour.
 However, Dave Grohl fell off stage during the second song of the concert, breaking his leg.
 He was treated in the stadium before returning to the stage to continue the rest of the concert sitting down in a chair while a medic applied a cast.
 Despite Grohl's injuries, the band was able to complete the concert.

 Iron Maiden performed at the stadium five times.
 The first was on 9 July 2005 during their Eddie Rips Up the World Tour.
 The second time was on 26 July 2008 during their Somewhere Back in Time World Tour.
 The third time was on 1 July 2011 during The Final Frontier World Tour.
 The fourth time was on 17 June 2016 during The Book of Souls World Tour.
 The fifth time was on 22 July 2022 as a part of Legacy of the Beast Tour before more than 60,000 fans.

 The Swedish artist Håkan Hellström has in 2014, 2016 and 2022 broken the attendance record thanks to a small stage which gave room for more spectators.

 The Gothenburg-raised artist Laleh became the first Swedish female to headline Ullevi, with a concert held on her 40th birthday on 10 June 2022.
 When the tickets were released, 15,000 were sold in the first hour.
 The concert, which featured orchestration from the Gothenburg Symphony Orchestra, was broadcast on SVT1 on 2 January 2023 and made available on SVT Play on 28 December 2022.
 An accompanying documentary directed by Sara Aren going behind the scenes of the concert preparations was also broadcast on SVT2 on 30 December 2022 under the title Laleh – välkommen hem.
 She played a second concert at Ullevi on 26 August 2023 as part of a national summer tour.

 Innovation

-In March 2007, Ullevi installed what whas then one of Sweden's largest solar power plants, consisting of 600m² of photovoltaic panels situated on the roof of the luxury boxes section.
+In March 2007, Ullevi installed what was then one of Sweden's largest solar power plants, consisting of 600m² of photovoltaic panels situated on the roof of the luxury boxes section.
 The peak power is 86.4 kW and the yield is supposed to cover the total power used by the artificial lighting for events, with a surplus.